purvasingh96/Deep-learning-with-neural-networks/README.md

 For Example, if we take an image pixel by pixel, and convolution of 3 by 3, then that pixel-matrix can be considered as a separate cell.
 Further, we can shift the black by 2 coloumns and create another cell.
 This process continues until no pixels are left to move.

 In case of pooling, every pixel cell has a value, and when creating a separate cell, the cell has the value equal to maximum of all values present in a 3 by 3 pixel-matrix.
+Below is an example of *Pooling.*.

 <img src="images/CNN.png" width="550" >